Interactions-Nexus/Nexus-Wiki/private.md

 sudo reboot
 ```

-The computer is ready to install the nexus core
+The computer is ready to install the nexus core.

 ## 2. Compiling Nexus core:

-Install the dependencies required for compiling nexus core, It will take some time to complete depending on the internet speed
+Install the dependencies required for compiling nexus core, It will take some time to complete depending on the internet speed:

 ```
 sudo apt-get install -y build-essential libssl-dev libminiupnpc-dev git
 ```

-Download the latest tritium++ core (5.1) source code, should only take a few seconds to complete
+Download the latest tritium++ core (5.1) source code, should only take a few seconds to complete:

 ```
 git clone -b merging https://github.com/Nexusoft/LLL-TAO